svemoory/BHMLAI-CapStone/README.md

 What are the different characteristics that make a Real Estate Agent successful?

-Can we predict how successful a real estate agent is going to be given a set of his/her profile features
+Can we predict how successful a real estate agent is going to be given a set of his/her profile features?

 What are the most effective factors of a listing that lead to the lowest Days on Market or faster Sale?